Although a Green Cone is expected to last for at least 10 years, customers often report their Cone has lasted a lot longer than this.

 ‘To be honest, it is as much of a pleasure to take the bin out to the Cone as it is to go out and pick veggies for supper because it is useful to process things ourselves and know that we are using a good ecological cycle for production and waste.’

 The couple grow a lot of their own produce and have had to contend with many challenges posed by the climate and mountainous geography.
-Their Cone has been moved four times, with placement being determined by where there is sufficient depth to bury the basket, which needs to be dug into a hole 54cms deep.
+Their Cone has been moved four times, with placement being determined by where there is sufficient depth to site the basket, which needs to be embedded in soil.

 ‘When there is torrential rain and it floods over the terrace behind our land it can remove soil down to the bedrock, it was quite a shock the first time we saw this and realised just how little soil covering there is in some places,’ Angela says.